 How does one define control?
 Control is about being able to influence a company's decisions and policies.
 From a shareholder point of view, this would normally mean holding voting rights.
 Voting rights enable a shareholder to vote for or against individual agenda points at the annual general shareholders' meeting (AGM).
 Although equity shares typically come with a voting right, this is not always the case.
-For example, some shares do not confer any votes (i.e. they are non-voting shares) or confer a lower number of votes (e.g. 1 vote per share compared to 10 votes per share for the superior class of shares).
-This implies that there is a difference between control and ownership.
+For example, some shares may not confer any votes (i.e. they are non-voting shares) or may confer a lower number of votes (e.g. 1 vote per share compared to 10 votes per share for the superior class of shares).
+A rare case of a British firm with both voting and non-voting shares is the Daily Mail and General Trust plc.
+This implies that there can be a difference between control and ownership.

 In what follows, we define control as control rights.
 Again, control typically stems from voting rights.
 However, there are other channels for control.
 For example, a company's articles of association may include a clause which allows the founder to appoint three of the members of the board of directors, independent of the size of his equity stake in the company.
 In turn, we define ownership as cash flow rights.
 Cash flow rights give their holder a pro rata right to the firm's assets (after all the claims of the other stakeholders have been met) if the firm is liquidated and a pro rata right to the firm's earnings while it is a going concern.

-If one wants to determine whether a company is controlled by a large shareholder or not, one needs to set threshold for control.
-In other words, how many votes would the largest shareholder have to hold to be in control?
+If one wants to determine whether a company is controlled by a large shareholder or not, one needs to set a threshold for control.
+How many votes would the largest shareholder have to hold to be in control?
 As the typical agenda point voted at the AGM requires a simple majority of votes, it would make sense to define a controlling shareholder as a shareholder who owns more than 50% of the votes in the company.
 However, some decisions, which are likely to cause a substantial change to the nature of the company, require a supermajority of votes.
 Unfortunately, the way a supermajority is defined varies across countries.
-In some countries, a supermajority is defined as more than 75% of the votes; in other countries the threshold may be lower (e.g. two thirds of the votes) or higher (e.g. 80%).
+In some countries, a supermajority is defined as more than 75% of the votes; in other countries, the threshold may be lower (e.g. two thirds of the votes) or higher (e.g. 80%).
 For simplicity, in what follows we assume that a supermajority requires more than 75% of the votes.
-This would then mean that a company, which receives a takeover offer from another company, would require at least 75% of the shareholder votes to be in favour of the offer for it to be able to accept the offer.
+This would then mean that a company, which receives a takeover offer from another company, would require at least 75% of the shareholder votes to accept the offer.
 This implies that if shareholders holding more than 25% of the votes vote against the offer, the company will have to reject the offer.
 As a consequence, a stake of 25% or more confers a so called blocking minority.
 While a blocking minority does not confer full control, the holder of a blocking minority can nevertheless vote against a decision requiring a supermajority, thereby staling the decision.
 In other words, holding a stake of 25% or more of the votes confers a veto right to the holder.

-Figure 1 below shows the control structure of a company, "Quoted firm", which is quoted on its national stock exchange.
+Figure 1 below shows the control structure of a company, "Quoted firm", which is listed on its national stock exchange.
 Focusing on the direct or first-tier shareholders of the company, there are three such shareholders: a family and two holding companies.
-Whichever of the above control thresholds we adopt (25%, 50% or 75%), this company does not have a controlling shareholder as its largest shareholder, the family, holds only 15% of the votes.
+Whichever of the above control thresholds we adopt (i.e. 25%, 50% or 75%), this company does not have a controlling shareholder as its largest shareholder, the family, holds only 15% of the votes.
 However, who controls the two holding companies?

 Figure 1: Direct or first-tier control